Our program is thoughtfully designed to advance existing skills and prepare veterinarians for an exciting and rewarding career in emergency medicine.

 Training and Contract Agreement

 The 9-month program features rolling start and end dates.
-It takes place at Massachusetts Veterinary Referral Hospital in Woburn, MA, a suburb north of Boston.
+It takes place at Massachusetts Veterinary Referral Hospital in Woburn, MA, a suburb north of Boston, and at Premier Veterinary Group in Chicago, IL.
 Following the program, trainees transfer to an Ethos hospital where they will receive continued mentorship and work an additional 2 years per the contract agreement.
+Some E-VET training positions are reserved for applicants willing to sign with high-need hospitals upon completion of training.